 Performing other roles approved by the Unified Command/Volunteer Coordinator

-The Volunteer Coordinator (VC) will work with the Resource Unit Leader, Planning Section Chief, Operations Section Chief, and others, to ensure volunteers are assigned to appropriate tasks.
-These tasks will be commensurate with the volunteer’s capabilities, within volunteer authorities being used, and not inherently governmental in nature.
+The Volunteer Coordinator (VC) will work with the Liaison Officer, Resource Unit Leader, Planning Section Chief, Operations Section Chief, and others, to ensure any volunteers are assigned to appropriate tasks.
+These tasks will be commensurate with the volunteers’ capabilities, within volunteer authorities being used, and not inherently governmental in nature.
 The VC will also oversee processes put in place to ensure volunteers are assigned in appropriate locations; have the appropriate training and PPE for their assignments; and are tracked within the ICS.
 Unified Command (UC) elements may identify assignments and request volunteer workers via the Volunteer Coordinator using the Volunteer Request Form (Appendix A).

 Volunteers should be deployed through direct written tasking from the Unified Command through the Incident Action Plan (IAP) process.
 Supervisors shall document volunteer participation on Unit Logs (ICS-214), and assist volunteers with the completion of time sheets (Appendix B).
-At the end of each operational period, time sheets should be turned in to the Volunteer Coordinator or the VRC, who will provide a copy to the Documentation Unit.
+At the end of each operational period, time sheets should be turned in to the Volunteer Coordinator or the Volunteer Reception Center, who will provide a copy to the Documentation Unit.

 ROLES AND RESPONSIBILITIES